fmaliha/fmaliha/README.md

 I'm a tech enthusiast from Bangladesh with about 1.7 years of experience in building web applications using ASP.NET , JavaScript, HTML, CSS, MSSQL, etc. along with web and mobile app testing with cypress.

 ## 👨🏽‍💻 What I'm doing now
-Currently, I'm receiving professional training under BJET.
+Currently, I'm receiving professional IT training under BJET.

 ## 🧠 What I'm currently learning
 I'm currently learning MERN  to improve my development skills and stay up-to-date with the latest technologies.
 I believe that continuous learning and working hard pays off!